officiallysingh/spring-boot-spark-iceberg/README.md

 **Refer to** [**Apache Hadoop and Hive installation guide**](https://medium.com/@officiallysingh/install-apache-hadoop-and-hive-on-mac-m3-7933e509da90) **for details on how to install Hadoop and Hive**.

+## Apache Iceberg
+Apache Iceberg is an open-source, high-performance table format designed for managing large-scale analytic datasets in data lakes and lakehouses.
+It brings the reliability and features of traditional SQL tables—like ACID transactions, schema evolution, and time travel—to modern big data environments.
+Iceberg enables multiple compute engines (such as Spark, Trino, Flink, and others) to operate on the same data in a transactionally consistent way, making it engine-agnostic and highly flexible.
+Key features include:
+- **ACID Transactions**: Ensures reliable and consistent data operations, even with concurrent reads and writes.
+- **Schema and Partition Evolution**: Allows you to add, drop, or rename columns and change partition strategies without rewriting entire tables, supporting fast-changing data environments.
+- **Time Travel and Rollbacks**: Maintains a full history of changes, enabling you to query or restore previous versions of your data.
+- **Hidden Partitioning and Pruning**: Optimizes query performance by automatically managing partition logic and skipping irrelevant data.
+- **Open and Flexible**: Supports multiple file formats (Parquet, ORC, Avro) and integrates with various catalogs (Hadoop, Hive, Nessie), making it suitable for diverse data architectures.
+- **Rich Metadata and Governance**: Provides snapshot-based auditing, lineage tracking, and foundational support for data governance.
+By addressing the limitations of older table formats like Apache Hive—such as lack of ACID guarantees, slow queries, and rigid schemas—Iceberg has become a leading choice for organizations building modern, scalable data lakehouses.

 ## IntelliJ Run Configurations
 * Got to main class [**SparkIcebergApplication**](src/main/java/com/ksoot/spark/iceberg/SparkIcebergApplication.java) and Modify run configurations as follows.